Trump Supreme Court shortlister issues scathing dissent in Tennessee abortion case amid coronavirus

 One of the judges on President Trump's Supreme Court shortlist issued a scathing dissent Friday in a case over whether Tennessee can halt abortions during the coronavirus pandemic.

+The case stemmed from an executive order by Republican Gov. Bill Lee that temporarily banned "elective" and "non-urgent" surgeries for three weeks, including abortions.

-Friday night's Sixth Circuit Court ruling -- which upheld an injunction preventing Tennessee from halting abortions during the pandemic --- effectively assures that the state will not be able to enforce the abortion ban element of Republican Gov. Bill Lee's executive order before it expires on April 30.
+Friday night's Sixth Circuit Court ruling -- which upheld an injunction preventing Tennessee from halting abortions as part of that order --- effectively assures that the state will not be able to enforce the abortion ban element of the order before it expires on April 30.

 But the dissent from Judge Amul Thapar shows that one of the judges the president might nominate to the Supreme Court should he get the chance is willing to curb abortion rights under certain circumstances.